 In this section we would like to describe the framework that allows us to twist equivariant cohomology theories by local systems on $\SU(r)$.
-Our prime example is Borel equivariant singuar cohomology.
-In order to make this statement precise, we will first recall $\LSU(r)$-equivariant lifts of our spaces of broken symmetries.
-Let us fix natural isomorphism $\SU(1) \ltimes \SSU(r) = \SU(r)$.
-In what follows, we take a ``small model" for the loop group $\LSU(r)$ given by extending smooth loops on $\SSU(r)$ by the Lie group $\SU(1) \times \Z$.
+In order to make this statement precise, we will first construct $\LSU(r)$-equivariant lifts of our spaces of broken symmetries.